 Biofuels for transportation are gaining momentum in the global policy scenario.
-Main factors driving growing production of biofuels include geopolitical instability in oil producing countries, increased energy demand in China and India, and environmental concerns over the consequences of intense fossil fuel consumption (Bettelheim, 2006, U.S.DOE, 2007).
-Ethanol has been the biofuel most used as an octane enhancer and as a substitute of gasoline in a number of countries.
+Main factors driving growing production of biofuels include geopolitical instability in oil producing countries, increased energy demand in China and India, and environmental concerns over the consequences of intense fossil fuel consumption (Bettelheim, 2006; U.S.DOE, 2007).
+Ethanol has been the biofuel most used as an octane enhancer and as a substitute of gasoline in a number

+Corresponding author: Technology Policy Assessment Center, School of Public Policy, Georgia Institute of Technology, Atlanta, USA, Universidad de Concepción, Chile; e-mail: pablo.catalan@gatech.edu of countries.
 Current ethanol production uses conventional food crops that also supply the global feed and food markets.
-The growing demand of biofuels raises concerns over the long term impact over food prices, and the sustainability of intense use of land, water, among other environmental implications (Ragauskas et al., 2006, Royal Society, 2008, Science, 2007).
+The growing demand of biofuels raises concerns over the long term impact over food prices, and the sustainability of intense use of land, water, among other environmental implications (Ragauskas et al., 2006; Royal Society, 2008; Science, 2007).